bihany-harsh/python-compiler-2024/README.md

 # HDS COMPILER

-A compiler made as a course project for CS335: Compiler Design under the guidance of Prof. Swarnendu Biswas and Mr. in IIT Kanpur CSE Dept. in semester 2023-2024 II.
+A compiler made as a course project for CS335: Compiler Design under the guidance of Prof. Swarnendu Biswas in IIT Kanpur CSE Dept. in semester 2023-2024 II.

 Group Members: Harsh Bihany (210406) Danish Mehmood (210297) Siddhant Suresh Jakhotiya (211030)